ys7yoo/PiHuman/README.md

 # PiHuman

-Let's test Human detections of OpenCV and Dlib
+Let's test and compare human detections of OpenCV and Dlib

 # OpenCV version